 The mummified body of Elmer McCurdy was found in the darkened fun house at the Nu-Pike Amusement Park in Long Beach, California, on December 7, 1976.
 His story shows how a mummy can become big business.

-Ready to film an episode of The Six Million Dollar Man, a crew members named Chris Haynes working on the set noticed that the dummy hanging in one part of the set was real and not papier maché.
-He tells the story of what happened next:
+Ready to film an episode of The Six Million Dollar Man, a crew member named Chris Haynes working on the set noticed that the dummy hanging in one part of the set was real and not papier maché.

 Medical examiners and forensic investigators were called to determine who the mummy was and how it had died.
 They learned that the mummy was a man, and that he had been shot - quite a while ago, it seemed.
 He died of a .32-caliber gunshot wound; the bullet was old, manufactured between 1830 and 1920.
 When one medical examiner opened the mummy's mouth for other clues, he was surprised to find a 1924 penny and a ticket from the Museum of Crime in Los Angeles.
 That ticket and newspaper accounts helped police identify the mummy a robber known as Elmer McCurdy.